🔄 Backend-Controlled, UI-Compatible API Flow

 - Trigger the assistant completion - Generate the actual AI response (with optional knowledge integration)

-- Poll for response readiness - Wait for the assistant response to be fully generated
+- Wait for response completion - Monitor the assistant response until fully generated

 - Fetch and process the final chat - Retrieve and parse the completed conversation